zoeyuzhou/student_management/README.md

 # Student Management API -- Prototype
 ## Overview
-This repository is to implement a RESTful API of a simple student system prototyping web services.
+This repository is to implement RESTful APIs for a simple student system prototyping web services.
 CRUD interfaces are provided for students and schools. school and students is in one-many relationship.
 Token-Based Authentication is also provided.